9 facts about Gaspare Traversi

 Gaspare appears to have been born to a Genoese merchant active in Naples.
 He appears to have been baptized on February 15, 1722, in the church of Santa Maria dell’Incoronatella in Naples under the post Gasparro Giovanni Battista Pascale Traversa.
 He trained below Francesco Solimena.
 He was a contemporary of new Solimena pupils, Giuseppe Bonito (1707–1789), also a genre painter, and Francesco de Mura (1696–1784).
 He was alert mainly in the middle of 1732–1769.

-See also 23 facts about Will Ashton
+See also 9 facts about Yi Chang-ok

 Traversi can be described as a Neapolitan Hogarth, Steen or Longhi, working in a Caravaggist style.
 Traversi’s satirical paintings typically depict bustling groups of bourgeois protagonists that seem compressed physically into an indoor pictorial reveal that can barely contain them.
 Even his religious canvases have foreshortened crowding.
 Facial expressions are operational and varied; some of the characters, often children, stare at the viewer.
 Women are often situated in either a foolish or ironic situation, or engage in a pulchritudinous talent, while men leer or participate with supplementary intentions in mind.
 One could view these as elaborations of moralistic tales, such as Caravaggio’s The Fortune Teller, a topic which Traversi plus depicted, but Traversi’s flourishing rooms are more densely populated, and the emotions, as competently as the situations, teeter awkwardly subsequently imbalance.